State Guide

 Overview

 The Georgia bar exam is administered by the Office of Bar Admissions of the Supreme Court of Georgia.
-Georgia adopted the UBE in 2020, meaning candidates take the standard MEE, MPT, and MBE.
-The passing score is 270, which is higher than New York (266) and matches Massachusetts.
+Georgia does not use the Uniform Bar Exam (UBE).
+Instead, candidates take a two-day exam consisting of Georgia-specific essays and MPT questions on day one, and the MBE on day two.
+The passing score is 270 out of 400.

 What Makes the Essay Portion Different in Georgia